ryanels/ryanels/README.md

 A few highlights with Elevance include:

-•	Eliminate the need for a parallel ETL pipeline by creating dimensional tables and implementing their use across numerous systems (SQL Server)
+•	Eliminate the need for parallel ETL pipelines by creating dimensional tables and implementing their use across numerous systems (SQL Server)

 •	Automate data ingestion processes via Python scripts and SSIS packages